davidavdav/GaussianMixtures.jl/README.md

 em!(v, x)
 ```

-This EM training checks if the occupancy of the Gaussians is still nonzero after each M-step.
-In case it isn't, the Gaussians is removed.
-The effect is that the total number of Gaussians can redice in this procedure.
+This EM training checks if the occupancy of the Gaussians still is nonzero after each M-step.
+In case it isn't, the Gaussian is removed.
+The effect is that the total number of Gaussians can reduce in this procedure.